 Limoux likes to party in a most unselfconscious way and for its own pleasure rather than out of any sense of obligation to entertain the tourists (however everyone’s welcome to join the fun and most events are free of charge).
 A very musical town, there are concerts and dances on a regular basis as well as markets, fireworks and fetes throughout the year, however Limoux is perhaps best known for its winter festival, the ‘Carnaval de Limoux’, which is one of the oldest and the longest in France running from January through to March.

 No description of Limoux would be complete without a mention of its excellent wine, which falls under four (AOC) designations: Blanquette de Limoux, Blanquette Méthode Ancestrale, Crémant de Limoux and Limoux, the first three of which are sparkling wines and the fourth is particularly well-known for its excellent Chardonnays.
-Wine historians believe that the world’s first sparkling wine was produced in this region in 1531, by the monks at the abbey in Saint Hilaire and every bar will serve you a glass of local fizz, priced from just €2 per glass, and on busy nights the bars resound with celebratory sound of popping corks.
+Wine historians believe that the world’s first sparkling wine was produced in this region in 1531, by the monks at the abbey in Saint Hilaire and every bar will serve you a glass of local fizz, priced from just €2 per glass, and on busy nights the bars resound with celebratory noise of popping corks.

-The Canal du Midi and the World Heritage site of Carcassonne are both visited all year round and readily accessible from Limoux on the single track railway with regular trains to Carcassonne for only €1, or further into the mountains stopping at villages on the route for the same price, bikes travel free.
+The Canal du Midi and the World Heritage site of Carcassonne are both visited all year round and readily accessible from Limoux by car or on the single track railway with regular trains to Carcassonne for only €1, or further into the mountains stopping at villages on the route for the same price, bikes travel free.

 Things to Do: